nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 For every `TransactionSet` message a node receives, it MUST check if the `LC_req` value matches the `LC` value from the original request.

-The IBLT in the `TransactionSet` message contains every transaction of the peer in the LC range of `0-LC_req`.
+The IBLT in the `TransactionSet` message contains every transaction of the peer in the LC range of `0-min(LC, LC_req)`.
 The node MUST lookup/compute the IBLT for this range and subtract it from the IBLT of the peer.
 Decoding the resulting IBLT will list the transaction refs the peer has and the local node misses.
 These transactions MUST be queried by using the `TransactionListQuery` message (see §5.2.2).

 If the decoding fails, the local node sends a new `State` message.
+The IBLT subtraction used the range `0-min(LC, LC_req)`.
+The new request MUST be for one page lower.
-The `LC` value MUST be the `end` of the page before the page that included `LC_req`.
+The `LC` value MUST be the `end` of that previous page.
 The `XOR` value MUST be calculated over the transaction references in the range starting with 0 and ending with the new `LC` value.

 #### 6.2.4 Transaction Range Query